tiagocardosos/cloudradioo-app/README.md

 You can create a release **only** for your operation system

-For windows user, you need the NSIS library installed and added to your path.
+For windows users, you need the NSIS library installed and added to your path.
 The version 2 of this library has some bugs with electron, I recommend the version 3.0 which is currently in RC

 ```
 npm run release